By CTS Senior Coach Maddison Russell

 What Is Interval Training?

 The basic definition revolves around riding particular durations or distances, alternating between hard and easy efforts.
-This structure can be manipulated in terms of volume, frequency, duration, and intensity in order to target the areas that you want to improve.
+This structure can be manipulated by changing volume, frequency, duration, and intensity to target areas you want to improve.

-Why Should You Include Interval Training In Your Cycling Training Plan?
+Why Include Interval Training In Your Cycling Training Plan?

 Every cyclist, no matter your goal, can benefit from interval training.
 Most of us are not professional cyclists and must deal with limited training time.
 Whether it be work, travel, or family commitments, there are things that get in the way of riding more hours.
-Interval training can be an excellent way to maximize the training time that you do have and produce big gains in your fitness.
+Interval training are excellent for maximizing the training time you have and producing big fitness gains.

-Typically, with lower training volume, higher intensity efforts are needed in order to create the workload necessary to generate meaningful physiological adaptations.
-If you have struggled to see improvement with 60-120 minute moderate-intensity rides a few times a week, concentrating workload into more structured, higher intensity interval sessions with recovery days in between can be an extremely effective way to generate the improvement you are looking for.
+Typically, with lower training volume, you need higher intensity efforts to create the workload necessary to generate meaningful physiological adaptations.
+Many riders struggle to see improvement with just 60-120 minute moderate-intensity rides a few times a week.
+Instead, they benefit from concentrating workload into more structured, higher intensity interval sessions.
+Scheduled with appropriate recovery between workouts, interval training promotes the improvement you are looking for.

 Adaptability is another reason interval work can be a good way to raise performance.
-You can mold interval workouts and training programs in any number of ways to target the demands of a specific event or goal.
+You can mold interval workouts and training programs many ways to target specific event demands or goal.

-If you only include endurance and unstructured training rides, you’re taking a non-specific approach that usually wastes valuable training time and lacks sufficient workload in the right areas to produce a positive training response.
+If you only include endurance and unstructured training rides, you’re taking a non-specific approach that usually wastes valuable training time.
+That approach also lacks sufficient workload in the right areas to produce a positive training response.
 We refer to these types of rides as “junk miles.”

-Interval workouts coupled with intermittent power testing helps you keep track of your progress and gives you more detailed feedback in terms of what you need to work on ahead of a goal event.
+Interval workouts coupled with intermittent power testing helps you track progress.
+Additionally, testing provides more detailed feedback regarding things to work on ahead of a goal event.

-When you individualize interval training to meet the demands of your goal event, you are effectively focusing on training the different energy systems.
+When you individualize interval training to meet the demands of your goal event, you are effectively focusing training stress on a particular aspect of your physiology.
 This is a big strength of interval training.
-To keep things simple in this article we won’t be diving into the different energy systems, but just understand that there are well-established training zones that correlate to the different energy systems that are utilized while exercising at different intensity levels.
-However, just because you’re targeting one energy system via a specific kind of interval, that doesn’t mean your workout won’t have an impact on other areas as well.
+To keep things simple we won’t dive into the different ways we supply energy to working muscles.
+However, well-established training zones correlate with metabolic changes that occur while exercising at different intensity levels.
+Keep in mind, although you’re targeting one aspect of performance with a specific kind of interval, all aspects of your fitness are affected to some extent.
 CTS Premier coach Jason Koop said it best:

 “Your body does not know systems!
 Therefore, exercise at any intensity has an impact across the board, it’s just that certain parts of your physiology get tuned more or less depending on the intensity.
 So, when we refer to a VO2 max interval, this means that the interval will mainly, but not exclusively, improve your performance and physiology around VO2 max.
 Other areas of your physiology will improve too, but the improvements revolve around the targeted intensity.”